Book your Session

 Additionally, planets associated with Rahu and Ketu must be examined closely, as the Nodes will have a strong influence on them.

-The PAC-Astrology is based on a psychological concept of Transactional Analysis from and Vedic astrology by Ernst Wilhelm.
+The PAC Astrology from the astrologer Ernst Wilhelm is based on a psychological concept of Transactional Analysis and Vedic astrology.
 It utilizes principles such as the Lajjitaadi Avashtas and three different planetary strengths (referred to as “Bala” in Sanskrit): Cheshta Bala – the strength through movement and retrogression, Uccha Bala – the strength based on the position relative to the sign (Exaltation/Debilitation), and Dig Bala – the directional strength, depending on the house placement.

 The fundamental principle of PAC Astrology is that every person carries within them three psychological states: Parent-Mind, Adult-Mind, and Child-Mind.
 Most interpersonal problems arise from the tensions between these parts.
 When we view astrology in the context of this inner structure, we obtain a powerful tool for self-reflection and healing.
 It helps us understand why relationships don’t work and how we can improve them.